Hanoi | Hanoi Travel Guide

 5.Hanoi Opera House | Hanoi Travel Guide

 Hanoi’s 1,000 years of history is best appreciated through its largest theater which speaks volumes of major historical events of Vietnam under the French colonial administration.
-Hanoi Opera House, as one of the places to visit in Hanoi, was modeled after Palais Garnier, one of Paris’s celebrated monuments.
+Hanoi Opera House, as one of the places to visit in Hanoi, was modeled after Palais Garnier, Paris’s celebrated opera house.
 Began construction in 1901 and finished in 1911, Hanoi Opera House was well decked out in European architectural style under the Renaissance period with crystal chandeliers, magnificent French murals on the ceiling and Italian-made marble floor.

 Tips: – Purchasing tickets to visit inside is required with VND 400.000/pax